Going green can lead to cost savings

 3) Procure servers and architectures that are more energy-efficient.

 5. Turn up the temperature in the data center.

 Cooling and air conditioning sometimes consumes 40%-60% of a data center’s total energy allowance.
 And at times, data centers are sometimes too cold with the temperature set to around 65 degrees, although IT hardware is capable of running at 80 degrees or more according to ASHRAE standards (ASHRAE develops standards for both its members and others professionally concerned with refrigeration processes and the design and maintenance of indoor environments).
 To cut down on unnecessary energy consumption, turn up the thermostat.
 There are many examples of companies that have used this strategy to reduce their energy consumption.
 KPMG, for example, made a policy change to increase the temperature in their data center to from 69°F to 74°F degrees which reduced energy consumption by 12.7%.

 Green IT in high demand among IT buyers

 The demand for green IT has continued to climb.
 Among the companies that have yet to adopt green technologies, many report that they are planning eco-friendly initiatives in the near future.
-As high as 36% of companies are planning to embrace energy-saving green technologies in their data centers and IT solutions and 10 percent aim to adopt green initiatives after 2011.
+As high as 36% of companies are planning to embrace energy-saving green technologies in their data centers and IT solutions and 10 percent aim to adopt green initiatives in the coming year.